 At the same time, there are a number of studies that point to stress as a cause of cancer as well.
 One of these was conducted by the Japan Public Health Center as part of a large prospective inquiry into possible links between perceived stress levels and cancer risk.
 Based on an evaluation of more than 101,000 people, researchers observed a slightly elevated risk of cancer among individuals with high perceived stress levels compared to those with low perceived stress levels.

 Another study out of South Korea that was published in the Journal of Analytical Science and Technology points to stress as a direct cause of cancer initiation, growth, and metastasis.
-The study directly links stress to depression, explaining how its activation of the hypothalamic-pituitary-adrenal (HPA) axis, the sympathetic nervous system, and the neuroendocrine system at large puts immense strain on the body-whole, inhibiting the immune system and paving the way for cancer cells to flourish.
+The study directly links stress to depression, explaining how its activation of the hypothalamic-pituitary-adrenal (HPA) axis, the sympathetic nervous system, and the neuroendocrine system at large puts immense strain on the body as a whole, inhibiting the immune system and paving the way for cancer cells to flourish.

 Research out of Sweden identified similar links between excess stress and cancer.
 A nationwide cohort study of Swedish military men found that those with the lowest stress resilience had the highest cancer risk, and vice versa.
 This same study emphasized the importance of altering behavioral choices and social patterns as an adolescent, or as early as possible, so as to minimize cancer risk into adulthood.

-From an immune perspective, stress hormones like cortisol and adrenaline have further been shown to directly weaken the body’s natural anti-tumor defense systems.
-Researchers once again from MD Anderson published a study in The Journal of Clinical Investigation showing how chronic stress inhibits a special type of programmed cell death known as anoikis that basically destroys any cancer cells that try to break off from the “mother” tumor and spread elsewhere in the body.
+From an immunological perspective, stress hormones such as cortisol and adrenaline have also been shown to directly weaken the body’s natural anti-tumor defense systems.
+Researchers from MD Anderson once again published a study in The Journal of Clinical Investigation showing how chronic stress inhibits a special type of programmed cell death known as anoikis, which basically destroys any cancer cells that try to break off from the “mother” tumor and spread elsewhere in the body.

-Chronic stress engages a protein known as focal adhesion kinase, or FAK, that protects malignant cells from this normal anoikis process, effectively allowing them to metastasize and proliferate.
+Chronic stress activates a protein known as focal adhesion kinase (FAK), which protects malignant cells from the normal anoikis process, thereby allowing them to metastasize and proliferate.
 When stress hormones are kept in check, however, anoikis functions as it should, and cancer cells are prevented from going rogue.

 Oxidative Stress: Another Type of Cancer-Causing “Anxiety” Caused by Psychological Stress

-Another thing that caught our attention was a study we came across that identified a link between what the study authors referred to as severe life stress (which is basically just a fancier way of saying chronic stress) and oxidative stress.
+Another thing that caught our attention was a study we came across that identified a link between what the authors called “severe life stress” (basically just a fancier way of saying chronic stress) and oxidative stress.
 Oxidative stress, as you may already know, is a type of cellular stress that occurs inside the body.
-Typically, oxidative stress results from too much exposure to “bad” things and not enough intake of “good” things.
+Typically, oxidative stress results from excessive exposure to “bad” things and insufficient intake of “good” things.

 Environmental toxins, food pesticides, pharmaceutical drugs, refined sugar, and lack of sleep are among the negative influencing factors most often associated with oxidative stress.
 You’ve probably heard the recommendations about intaking more antioxidants to help combat the resulting free radical damage.
 But have you ever heard psychological stress talked about in conjunction with oxidative stress?